 P: What value does reading add to both your personal and professional life?

-P: Can you describe your current literary ventures and what can we look forward to in future posts?
+P: Can you describe your current literary ventures and what can we look forward to?

 P: What do you love about Prose?

 I mean, uh… The stories.
 And the challenges.
 Because there are so many great writers on site, I have to work harder trying to be a better writer to compete in the challenges.